KieMerr17/PP5-Driver-Awareness-Detector/README.md

 * Optimizer - Adam:

 Adam is a good choice because it adapts its learning rate for each parameter, making the model converge faster without overshooting.

+## User Stories
+1. As a User, I want to view average images and image variances for 'eyes open' and 'eyes closed' to easily discern the distinctions between the two states.

+2. As a User, I want to see a collection of images from each category to gain a understanding of the standard features within each image classification.

+3. As a User, I want a machine learning tool that analyzes images and provides predictions on the state of the eyes, enabling quick and reliable assessments.

+4. As a User, I want to view the prediction probability associated with each analysis to see the models accuracy.

+5. As a User, I want a machine learning tool to deliver a minimum accuracy of 90%, ensuring a reliable basis for decision-making and giving confidence in the model's capabilities.

+6. As a User, I want the ability to upload multiple images in one session.

+7. As a User, I want a straightforward option to download a detailed report of the model predictions for record-keeping and further analysis.